Major Initiatives

 Charleen & Charles Hinson Amphitheater

-With so many vibrant music, theater, ballet and other performance arts groups in New Albany, as well as several community events that would benefit from an outdoor community venue, the Foundation is leading the effort to build an outdoor amphitheater in New Albany.
+With so many vibrant music, theater, ballet and other performing arts groups in New Albany, as well as several community events that would benefit from an outdoor community venue, the Foundation led the effort to build an outdoor amphitheater in New Albany.
 The project moved closer to reality when a respected New Albany family generously stepped forward to donate $600,000 toward the amphitheater.
-Thus, the future venue will be called the Charleen & Charles Hinson Amphitheater.
+Thus, the venue is called the Charleen & Charles Hinson Amphitheater.
 Read more…

 The New Albany Lecture Series